TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 An algorithm is simply a series of logical instructions that show, from start to finish, how to accomplish a task.
 By this broad definition, a cake recipe counts as an algorithm.
 So does a list of directions you might give to a lost stranger.
 IKEA manuals, YouTube troubleshooting videos, even self-help books – in theory, any self-contained list of instructions for achieving a specific, defined objective could be described as an algorithm.
 But that’s not quite how the term is used.
 Usually, algorithms refer to something a little more specific.
 They still boil down to a list of step-by-step instructions, but these algorithms are almost always mathematical objects.
 They take a sequence of mathematical operations – using equations, arithmetic, algebra, calculus, logic and probability – and translate them into computer code.
 They are fed with data from the real world, given an objective and set to work crunching through the calculations to achieve their aim.
 They are what makes computer science an actual science, and in the process have fuelled many of the most miraculous modern achievements made by machines.
 ]

-We will take Prof. Fry's defination as the gospel as trying to go into more details will open up questions which are more philosophical than we wish to be here.
+We will take Prof. Fry's definition as the gospel as trying to go into more details will open up questions which are more philosophical than we wish to be here.

 == Sorting
 A classic example in algorithm design is sorting.
 We have already seen some sorting algorithms, but here we will try to do an complete analysis of them.

 There are two clear naive algorithms one can think about:
 - We can repeatedly move through the list element by element, comparing the current element with the one after it, swapping their values if needed.
 Do these passes through the list are repeated until no swaps have to be performed in a pass, meaning that the list has become fully sorted.
 This is called Bubble Sort.
-- We can take the first element as sorted list and then keep inserting the succesive elements in a way that mantains the sorted property.
+- We can take the first element as sorted list and then keep inserting the successive elements in a way that mantains the sorted property.
 This is called Insertion sort.

 We can implement these ideas as:
 ```